-The special challenge here is that, in many cases, employers in this sector are not-for-profit organizations funded to care for people through State programs or public contracts.
-For these not-for-profit employers to be able to cover the wage increase without cutting hours or services, New York State needs to increase rates, fees, and contracts associated with the provision of these services.
+The special challenge here is that, in many cases, employers in this sector are notfor-profit organizations funded to care for people through state programs or public contracts.
+For these not-for-profit employers to be able to cover the wage increase without cutting hours or services, New York state needs to increase rates, fees, and contracts associated with the provision of these services.
 In addition, an increase in the minimum wage creates a "compression" impact on other staff positions.
 Any wage increase must reflect the compression impact.

 Other workforce actions must also be supported to ensure that the most vulnerable members of our community are prepared for a life of success and self-sufficiency.

 These proposals include:

-Support the principals of fair and equitable rate setting for private child welfare agencies and 853 schools (including an increase to the state issued rates for 2017- 18).

-- Support a \$1 million investment to create opportunities for our workforce to attain higher education.
+- Support the principles of fair and equitable rate setting for private child welfare agencies and 853 schools (including an increase to the state issued rates for 2018-2019). - Support a \$1 million investment to create opportunities for our workforce to attain higher education.
 The child welfare workforce provides stability, trust, and confidence to the children and youth in our care who have often experienced profound trauma during their lifetime.
-We support the COFCCA Cares policy, which includes: - \$500,000 for the New York State Child Welfare Worker Incentive Scholarship to provide current employees a scholarship to obtain a degree that would enhance their ability to work in such agencies and continue to work full-time in the child welfare field for five years after receiving their degree. - \$500,000 for the New York State Child Welfare Worker Loan Forgiveness Incentive Program to encourage recent college graduates or incentivize current employees to pursue careers in the not-for-profit child welfare sector in New York State by providing loan forgiveness awards if they agree to work full-time in the field for five years. - Support a \$15 million appropriation to fortify the capital needs of foster care.
-Due to years of stagnant rates, COFCCA agencies have not been able to financially support maintenance and repairs to the 60 residential facilities that provide shelter and therapeutic services for children and youth in care, let alone investments or enhancements.
+Northern Rivers supports the COFCCA Cares policy, which includes: - \$500,000 for the New York State Child Welfare Worker Incentive Scholarship to provide current employees a scholarship to obtain a degree that would enhance their ability to work in such agencies and continue to work full-time in the child welfare field for 5 years after receiving their degree. - \$500,000 for the New York State Child Welfare Worker Loan Forgiveness Incentive Program to encourage recent college graduates or incentivize current employees to pursue careers in the not-for-profit child welfare sector in New York State by providing loan forgiveness awards if they agree to work full-time in the field for 5 years.

+Support a \$15 million appropriation to fortify the capital needs of foster care.
+Due to years of stagnant rates, COFCCA agencies have not been able to financially support